aws-samples/aws-lex-web-ui/README-connect-live-chat.md

 4. Expand **Show additional flow information** and take note of the Contact Flow ID (in blue below) and Instance ID (in red).
 You are going to need to pass these values during the creation of the CloudFormation stacks below
 ![connect flow details](./img/connect-flow-details.png)
+5. If desired, [Enable Attachments]([https://docs.aws.amazon.com/connect/latest/adminguide/enable-attachments.html]) to attach the bot transcript as a file for the agent to review.
+You will also have to set the ConnectAttachChatTranscript CloudFormation parameter to true.
+When configuring CORS for the S3 bucket, you should use the CloudFront distribution domain name (for example, d111111abcdef8.cloudfront.net) that is deployed with this Lex-Web-UI stack, unless you are providing a CNAME custom URL in front of it, in which case you should use the CNAME.

 ## Deploy or update the Lex Web UI Stack